 “You see it now in a lot of young haemophiliacs,” Dowsett says, in oblique reference to the defiance that makes him such a formidable competitor.
 “You spend a childhood being told what you can’t do.”

 Dowsett does not base his opinion solely on his own experience.
 As founder of the Little Bleeders charity, he remains acutely aware of the challenges faced by young people suffering a condition that prevents blood from clotting.
 His parents were warned not to allow such an active child to try sport.
 The risk of injury and bleeding was deemed too great.

-“I understand the irony now of hurtling down a mountain at 70-odd mph,” Dowsett says, with a grin, but hindsight is a wonderful thing.
-Those who have seen him ride would struggle to imagine a different occupation, even if professional cycling was far from his thoughts as a child.
+“I understand now the irony of hurtling down a mountain at 70-odd mph,” Dowsett says, with a grin, but hindsight is a wonderful thing.
+Those who have seen him ride would struggle to imagine a different occupation, even if professional cycling was far from his childhood thoughts.

 There is still something of the petrol head about Dowsett.
 He arrives for wind tunnel testing in Brackley in a Mercedes sports car that doesn’t look out of place at the home of the German marque’s most ambitious endeavour.